MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/protected-pdf-readers.md

 ### Support for previous formats

-The PDF readers in the next table support protected PDF documents that have a .ppdf file name extension and older formats that have a .pdf file name extension.
+The PDF readers in the next table support:

+- Protected PDF documents that have a .ppdf file name extension
+- Older formats that have a .pdf file name extension

 Currently, SharePoint Online and SharePoint on-premises use an older format for PDF documents in IRM-protected libraries.